thissudhir/Aspireit-Backend/README.md

 ## API Endpoints

-- **POST /api/sentiment/analyze-sentiment**: Accepts text input and returns sentiment analysis results.
+- **POST /api/sentiment/analyze-sentiment**: Accepts text input and returns sentiment analysis results and store it ot mongoDb.
 - **POST /api/files/upload**: Accepts file uploads and securely stores them in MongoDB.
+- **POST /api/auth/login**: Login using username and password.
+- **POST /api/auth/register**: Register using username and password.

 For detailed API documentation, refer to the API documentation provided in the `README` directory.